ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

   - AI theroy
 - to do:
  - Pracitce AI pasat papers
  - network2 (start theory)

-- not a problem util 12
- - devidsincler

-- we hope not a probelm
- - CP

-- not a problem until 17
- - OOPA
+  - get good at subnetting and supernetting ex

 ## ## side project: